Riviera (festival)

 Riviera is the Annual International Sports and Cultural Carnival of the Vellore Institute of Technology.
 It is an International 4-day event that consists of sports competitions, social and cultural events along with concerts.
 The 2016 edition of Riviera witnessed a footfall of more than 30,000 students from over 650 colleges from across the country.
 It is organised primarily by the students of the college.
 It has a wide variety of competitions and events, which range from dramatic, literary, musical, dance, debate events all the way to informal events.
 It is usually held in the month of February every year.

 History

-The cultural festival has come a long way from its humble beginnings.
-It was first introduced by the VIT Chancellor, Dr. G. Viswanathan.

-The first edition of Riviera was in the year 2002 and was a success with a wide range of events in all cultural spheres including music, dance, drama, literary events and more.
+The festival was introduced by VIT's Chancellor, Dr. G. Viswanathan.
+The first Riviera was in 2002 and was a success with a wide range of events in all cultural spheres including music, dance, drama, literary events and more.
 Sports competitions were also part of this first festival.
 It saw a fair amount of external participants which would grow in the years to come.
 It would also be included on the list of the Top 10 Cultural Festivals in India.

-Started to provide an alternative to the students from strenuous academics, it evolved into something that would draw in crowds from most colleges and schools around the region.
-The students were meant to gain basic organizational experience to prepare them for similar situations in the real world.
-The festival grew by immense proportions, from having a budget of a few lakhs to a few crores for instance, that the students had to keep raising the bar to meet the different challenges with each new Riviera.